AKP48Squared/akp48-plugin-server-bridge/README.md

 # Config

-server-bridge stores all of its configuration in the main config.json file for AKP48.
+server-bridge stores all of its configuration in the plugins section of the main config.json file for AKP48.

 # Issues